 Testing is essential to confirm the diagnosis of a seizure disorder.
 Newborn seizures can be very difficult to diagnose because the seizure event itself may be short and subtle, or can be easily attributed to the normal movements and behaviors of healthy babies.

-The four different types of infant seizures and the signs and symptoms associated differ with each type.
-Consider the following seizure symptom breakdown:
+The four different types of infant seizures, and the signs and symptoms associated, differ with each type.
+Consider the following symptom breakdown: